-Premier Flight Training Flying an EASA Approved Training Organisation (0312):
+Premier Flight Training Flying a CAA Approved Training Organisation (0312):

-We offer The EASA Private Pilots Licence.
+We offer the CAA Private Pilots Licence.
 This can also be Module 1 of a Commercial Course.

-This EASA Licence requires a MINIMUM Total of 45 Hours Flight Time,
+This CAA Licence requires a MINIMUM Total of 45 Hours Flight Time,

 which must include: